marialysyuk/TextGraphs-17/README.md

 In the notebook `TextGraphs_GPT4_prompt_example.ipynb` is the example of the base prompt to GPT4.

 In the notebook `Wiki_collect_answer_description.ipynb` you may find a function for the collection of the Wikidata description of the entity.

+In the notebook `Ranking.ipynb` you may find prepairing inference file to [Konstruktor](https://github.com/s-nlp/konstruktor) for filtering out multiple identical answers by dropping the paths with unrelevant relations of question entities.

 ### Citations